rontarrant/gtkDcoding/docs/_posts/2019-10-15-0079-notebook-iii-custom-tabs-i.md

 All this does is serve to contain a `DrawingArea`... which it does quite well.

-One thing I’ll point out here… this `Box` needs to make a call to `showAll()` so we get to see what’s in the `Box`.
+One thing I’ll point out here... this `Box` needs to make a call to `showAll()` so we get to see what’s in the `Box`.
 Without it, we'd be looking at a blank `DrawingArea`.

 ## Conclusion